mzivic7/endcord/README.md

 ### Uploading
 Uploading is initiated by pressing `Ctrl+U`.
 Previously typed content will be cached.
 Type path to file that should be uploaded and press enter.
 Cached content will be restored.
 Wait until file is uploaded and then send the message.
-Mutliple files can be added this way.
+Multiple files can be added this way.
 Path can be absolute or relative, and has autocomplete on `tab` key.
 If file size exceeds discord's limit it will not be added to the sent message.
 Attachments can be navigated with `Ctrl+Left/Right` in extra line (above status line).